What is HI-CAP?

 2. HI-CAP Loans (Administered through HGIA)

-Suited for businesses spearheading transformative projects which accelerate the State’s goals and/or provide significant community impact.
-HGIA will blend its capital with private capital to help bring eligible projects to reality.
+Suited for businesses spearheading transformative projects which accelerate the State’s economic development goals and provide significant impact to small businesses within our communities.
+HGIA will blend a maximum of 50% of the total project costs of its capital with private capital to help bring eligible projects to reality.
 Projects considered transformative include (but are not limited to) those in renewable energy, innovation, local agriculture, dual-use technology, manufacturing, or creative industry projects that spur economic development.

-3. HI-CAP CDFI Loan Pool Program (Administered through a network of non-depository CDFI partners)
+3. HI-CAP CDFI Loan Program (Administered through a network of non-depository CDFI partners)

 4. HI-CAP Invest (Administered through HTDC)